speech-translator-ext/speech-translator-readme/TROUBLESHOOTING.md

 1. Make sure you are using [Google Chrome](https://www.google.com/chrome/) or [Microsoft Edge](https://www.microsoft.com/edge) web browser with version 114+.
 2. Try to follow the audio setup guide one more time with extra attention and make sure your settings are correct.
 3. Make sure your audio source is set up correctly and verify the audio level bars change in your system audio settings.
 4. Click **Grant Audio Permission** one more time and make sure the correct audio input device is selected.
-Alternatively, you can set the input audio device on this page: `chrome://settings/content/microphone`
+Alternatively, you can set the input audio device on this page (for Edge Browser): `edge://settings/content/microphone`.
+For Chrome on Windows, set the capture device to 'Default Communication Device' in system recording settings.
 5. Make sure you have the correct **Speech Language** selected.
 6. Make sure you have access to speech recognition service.
 Test it with Chrome or Edge here: [Speech Recognition Demo](https://www.google.com/intl/en/chrome/demos/speech.html)